jackievaleri/20.440_final_project/README.md

-# 20.440_final_project
+### Analysis of T Cell Populations in Blood and Cerebrospinal Fluid during Latent HIV-1 Infection
-This repository is for Problem Set 8 to replicate the figures from the final project.
+This repository is for Problem Set 8 to replicate the figures, analyses, and scripts accompanying the final paper for 20.440.
+The content contained in this repository make up the majority of the supplementary figures, as they deal with imputation method comparisons as well as initial data analysis with Seurat.